Order your property searches today

 Do Cash Buyers need property searches?

-Mortgage lenders won't lend their money without evidence that certain searches have been obtained, so why would you want to risk your own money by buying without property searches?
+Mortgage lenders won't lend their money without evidence that certain properties and searches have been obtained, so why would you want to risk your own money by buying without property searches?

 What searches are done when buying a house?